shankar-irla/CandidateOne/README.md

 <p>

-Transform fragmented candidate information from multiple sources into a single, validated, configurable, confidence-scored canonical profile.
+Transform fragmented candidate information from multiple sources into a unified, validated, configurable, and confidence-scored canonical candidate profile.

 </p>